 Recipe & Nutritional Info: Pumpkin Pie Dessert Hummus

 Coconut lovers, unite!
 This dessert hummus is a much healthier alternative to a chocolate coconut cream pie.
 Pure coconut flavor shines through in layers with coconut extract, coconut oil, coconut milk and, finally, toasted coconut on top.

 Use unsweetened coconut milk, coconut flakes and cocoa powder to keep the added sugar low.
 The addition of almond butter smooths out the hummus and creates a neutral flavor to balance the chickpeas and the coconut.
-Serve with fresh strawberries or banana slices for a guilt-free dessert.
+Serve with fresh strawberries or banana slices for a nutritious dessert.
 And keep in mind that this is best served at room temperature.

 10. Rocky Road Dessert Hummus

 Take a trip down memory lane with the classic combination of chocolate, peanuts and marshmallows.
 Rocky road is an all-time favorite dessert flavor, and there's no surprise why it's delicious.
 Almond butter gives it creaminess, and unsweetened cocoa powder adds a chocolaty flavor without added sugar.

 Use mini marshmallows, chopped peanuts and mini chocolate chips to ensure rocky road flavor in each bite.
 Impress your friends with a healthy and fun dessert for 167 calories, five grams of protein and four grams of fiber per serving.

 Recipe & Nutritional Info: Rocky Road Dessert Hummus